harness/ff-react-native-client-sdk/README.md

   // storage mechanism to use, conforming to the Web Storage API standard, can be either synchronous or asynchronous
   // defaults to localStorage
   storage?: AsyncStorage | SyncStorage
+  // use target attributes when deriving the cache key
+  // when set to `false` or omitted, the key will be formed using only the target identifier and SDK key
+  // when set to `true`, all target attributes with be used in addition to the target identifier and SDK key
+  // can be set to an array of target attributes to use a subset in addition to the target identifier and SDK key
+  // defaults to false
+  deriveKeyFromTargetAttributes?: boolean | string[]
 }

 interface SyncStorage {